trestletech/RpiR/README.md

 ```

 Preliminary testing on a Raspberry Pi 2 Model B shows a maximum analog polling frequency approaching 10kHz using a MCP3008 ADC.

+Likewise, `write_analog` or `write_pwm` can be used to write an analog signal via ADC or PWM, respectively.

+### Controlling Pins

+`pin_mode` can be used to set the purpose of a pin to either input, digital output, PWM output, or a GPIO clock.

+`pin_control` is used to set the internal resistor for a pin to either off, up, or down.